The Story of TriHealth

 A three-year self-assessment and change process helped TriHealth do this and more.
 A focus on controlling expenses and managing resources positioned the organization for growth.

-By 2000, difficult decisions—such as closing Bethesda Oak Hospital—had come about.
-Yet through it all, TriHealth retained 98 percent of the physicians from both Good Samaritan and Bethesda North, and nearly all of Oak’s employees secured jobs within TriHealth.
+By 2000, difficult decisions—such as closing Bethesda Oak Hospital had come about.
+Yet through it all, TriHealth retained 98 percent of the physicians from both Good Samaritan and Bethesda North, and nearly all of Oak’s team members secured jobs within TriHealth.
 By this time, the rest of the organization was beginning to come together as well, says Linda Riesenbeck, an executive assistant who has been with TriHealth for 38 years, first at Good Samaritan.

 "We would come over to Bethesda for computer classes.
 They’d come to Good Sam for meetings.
 As we got to know each other, we became more accepting and appreciative of our differences and strengths, and more inclined to want to team up," Riesenbeck says.